BenWiederhake/narrate/README.md

 ## Current limitations / TODOs

 - There's no line-editing and I don't plan to change that.
-- The narrator is variable, which changes the responses (the narrator is part of the input to the hash function).
-This should be an optional command-line argument.
-- The user's name should be used, not just `User:`
 - Try to be more robust against changes.
 Maybe make it all lower-case, white-space stripped before hashing?
 - Make the names bold or something.